yogeshagr/golang/src/gopl.io/gobook.md

 ```
 The function squares returns another function, of type func() int.
 A call to
 squares creates a local variable x and returns an anonymous function that, each
-time it is called, increments x and returs its square.
+time it is called, increments x and returns its square.

 The squares example demonstrates that function values are not just code but can
 have state.
 The anonymous inner function can access and update the local